silversub/terraform/tutorials/clusters.md

 Create a classic {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.openshiftlong_notm}} cluster by using Terraform.
 {: shortdesc}

-1. Make sure that you are assigned the following permissions in Identity and Access Management (IAM) to create classic clusters.
-   - [Administrator platform role](/docs/containers?topic=containers-users#platform) for {{site.data.keyword.containerlong_notm}} at the account level.
-   - [Writer or Manager service role](/docs/containers?topic=containers-users#platform) for {{site.data.keyword.containerlong_notm}}.
-   - [Administrator platform role](/docs/containers?topic=containers-users#platform) for Container Registry at the account level.
-   - **Super User** role or the [minimum required permissions](/docs/containers?topic=containers-access_reference#infra) for classic infrastructure.

-2. To set up your cluster with a public and a private service endpoint and enable your VLANs to communicate across multiple zones later, your {{site.data.keyword.cloud_notm}} account must be enabled for [Virtual Routing and Forwarding (VRF)](/docs/resources?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud).
-VRF eliminates the VLAN spanning option for your {{site.data.keyword.cloud_notm}} account because all VLANs are able to communicate.
-When VRF is enabled, any system that is connected to any of the private VLANs in the same {{site.data.keyword.cloud_notm}} account can communicate with the cluster worker nodes.
-You can isolate your cluster from other systems on the private network by applying [Calico private network policies](/docs/containers?topic=containers-network_policies#isolate_workers) after the cluster is created.
-   1. Check if your {{site.data.keyword.cloud_notm}} account is already enabled for VRF.
-      ```
-      ibmcloud account show
-      ```
-      {: pre}

-   2. If your account is not enabled for VRF, enable VRF in your account.
-The CLI output includes instructions for how to open a support case to enable your account for VRF and service endpoints.
-      ```
-      ibmcloud account update --service-endpoint-enable true
-      ```
-      {: pre}

-   3. Open an {{site.data.keyword.cloud_notm}} support case as instructed in your CLI output.

-3. Create a Terraform configuration file for your single zone cluster.
+1. Create a Terraform configuration file for your single zone cluster.
 The following example creates a single zone cluster in the `dal10` zone with a default worker pool that consists of 3 worker nodes that are connected to a private and public VLAN in `dal10`.

    **Example for an {{site.data.keyword.containerlong_notm}} cluster**:
    ```